LSW, CADC*

 Areas of focus

-I work with clients dealing with difficulties related to anxiety, depression, trauma, attention/focus, sleep, and chronic stress, as well as people navigating challenging relationships.
-I tailor my approach to the client’s individual needs, and often utilize a combination of Cognitive Behavioral Therapy (CBT), somatic and breathwork practices, and mindfulness.
+I work with clients struggling with anxiety, depression, trauma, work-related stress, and challenging relationships.
+I tailor my approach according to what seems to connect with each individual client, and often utilize a combination of Cognitive Behavioral Therapy (CBT), Parts Work, attachment-focused therapy, and mindfulness, as well as somatic and breathwork practices.

-I am a Certified Alcohol and Drug Counselor (CADC) and I work with people in active addiction, as well as people who want to explore their relationship with alcohol or other drugs.
-I approach substance use from a non-judgmental, hard reduction perspective.
-Rather than applying a one-size-fits-all template to recovery, I’m interested in learning what’s happening in a person’s life that may be causing them to use substances in a problematic way.
-For some people, total sobriety is the goal, and for others it may be simply gaining a better understanding of why they use substances and how it impacts their life.
+I am a Certified Alcohol and Drug Counselor (CADC) and I work with people who are in active addiction, as well as those interested in exploring their substance use in a non-judgmental way.
+I view addiction through a harm reduction lens.
+Rather than applying a one-size-fits-all approach to recovery, I’m interested in learning what’s happening (or what happened) in a client’s life that may be causing them to use substances in a problematic way.
+Once we identify and treat the underlying cause of the addiction, a person is better able to create the sustainable changes that allow them to live the fulfilling life they deserve.

-I have completed part 1 training for EMDR (Eye Movement Desensitization and Reprocessing), a treatment proven effective for people struggling with the impacts of traumatic life experiences or complex trauma, as well as challenges with negative self-talk or self-image.
+I am trained in EMDR (Eye Movement Desensitization and Reprocessing), a treatment proven effective for people struggling with the impacts of traumatic life experiences or complex trauma, as well as challenges with negative self-talk or self-image.
+I also have years of experience working with people whose mental health is negatively impacted by work-related stress and/or a toxic workplace, particularly those in the healthcare field.

 A little about me

 When not working, I do my best to enjoy all the things that make Chicago such a great place to live—especially the food.
-You can usually find me at a corner restaurant, overly absorbed in a bowl of pho or a plate of tacos.
-On nice summer days, I love getting out into nature, and on cold winter days I am often sitting in front of the TV getting my heart broken by my favorite sports teams (we have our issues).
+You can often find me at a corner restaurant, overly absorbed in a bowl of pho or a plate of tacos.
+On nice summer days I love getting out into nature, and on cold winter days I am often sitting in front of the TV getting my heart broken by my favorite teams (we all have our issues).

 "The Way out is Through"